 The legal penalties for drunk driving become increasingly harsh with each conviction—and you never know when the next one will be one that can’t be beaten.
 Additionally, a conviction for DWI can lead to a number of problems in your personal life, from damage to your reputation to issues with your auto insurance.

 In short, a DWI charge puts a lot at stake, and you’ve got too much at risk to not fight the charge.
-A Monmouth County DWI lawyer from Clark & Clark, LLC can help you challenge your DWI charge and provide you with the defense you need.
+A Monmouth County DWI lawyer from Clark, Clark & Noonan, LLC., LLC can help you challenge your DWI charge and provide you with the defense you need.

 When Can Someone Be Arrested for Drunk Driving in New Jersey?

 In New Jersey, anyone with a blood alcohol content (BAC) level of .08 percent or higher is considered too drunk to operate a motor vehicle.
 Commercial drivers have a lower allowed BAC (.04 percent), as do drivers under the age of twenty-one (.02 percent).

 For an especially high BAC of .15 percent or more, additional penalties will likely be imposed.

 It’s important to note that New Jersey is an implied consent state.
 This means that you do not have the option to refuse a sobriety, breath, or chemical test when an officer orders it.
 By getting behind the wheel and driving, you are providing consent in advance.

 Refusing a sobriety test is actually an offense in its own right and will not prevent you from being arrested for DWI.
 It will simply result in further charges and penalties.

 While DWI isn’t considered a criminal offense in New Jersey, it is considered a “quasi-criminal offense.”
 This puts it somewhere between a normal traffic violation and a true criminal charge in terms of severity, and the legal penalties reflect this.